-The number of the paper and the maximum marks for each paper together, with the minimum marks required to pass are shown against each subject separately.
-It will be necessary for a candidate to pass in the theory as well as the practical part of a subject/paper, wherever prescribed, separately.
+The number of paper and the maximum marks for each paper together with the minimum marks required for a pass are shown against each subject separately.
+It will be necessary for a candidate to pass in the theory part as well as the practical part of a subject/paper, wherever prescribed, separately.